MFG 185 - Refrigerator VESTFROST - Free user manual and instructions

 - Always keep the keys in a separate place and out of reach of children.

-- Before servicing or cleaning the appliance, unplug the appliance from the mains or disconnect the electrical power supply.
+- Before servicing or cleaning the appliance, unplug it from the mains or disconnect the electrical power supply.

 - Relevant for Australia: Supply cord fitted with a plug complies with AS/NZS 3112.